Mental Health Podcasts for Parents 2025

 Have you ever told yourself that you would be happy once you get your dream job, make lots of money, etc.?
 Well, Dr. Laurie Santos proves that not to be true in her podcast The Happiness Lab.

-During each episode, Santos will bring you through a different misconception of what it means to be happy and helps her viewers realize what makes them truly happy.
+During each episode, Santos explores a different misconception of what it means to be happy and helps her viewers realize what truly makes them happy.

 A Little Easier